 Tutorial: How to render a 3D CGI background for your green screen VR video

 This tutorial will teach you how to create all-new, awesome backgrounds for your VR video content.
-The instructions come from our talented creator, Zed, who worked with us on a previous blog post about submitting your own backgrounds.
+The instructions come from our talented creator, Zed, who worked with us on the blog post about submitting your own backgrounds.

 Looking to convert your existing CGI animations into VR content?
 Read our sister tutorial for the full details.